Horses Painting | Exclusive Works | Alessio Cacciatore

 Why the horse holds a unique place in wall decor

 The horse is probably the only animal whose image carries so many intersecting symbolic meanings: aristocratic nobility, untamed freedom, refined elegance, controlled power, ancestral loyalty.
 These multiple dimensions explain why it works in wall decor across such a wide range of styles, from the most classic living rooms to the most contemporary designer interiors.
 A true iconographic versatility that has no equivalent in the animal kingdom.
-For those who appreciate this dimension of natural elegance and majestic presence in decoration, our animal collection expands the view to other emblematic figures of wildlife.
+For those who appreciate this dimension of natural elegance and majestic presence in decoration, our animal collection broadens the view to other emblematic figures of fauna.

 The main families of our horse collection